-Here's another basic flower balloon that is fairly easy to make and practically the standard.
+Here's another basic flower balloon that is fairly easy to make and is practically the standard.
 You'll find that this one adds color and a festive mood to just about any event.
 It makes a great decoration.
 Also, one can make and give one away to that someone special.
 And bundle a bunch together and you'll have a bouquet.
-If you already know how to make a flower, learn the advanced technique here.
+If you already know how to make a flower, you might be ready to learn more advanced techniques.

 04 of 08

 Here's a variation on the basic flower balloon.
 It's a flower with points on the petals.
 It's more detailed than the basic flower but it's definitely got a look of its own.
 Learn how to make it with our step-by-step instructions.Continue to 5 of 8 below.

 This flower balloon resembles an Iris.
 It's not difficult to learn and make and is probably the easiest of the flower balloon animals.

 For spring and Easter, here’s a colorful balloon basket that you can fill with balloon flowers.
 It's more for decoration or display but it makes a great centerpiece or room decoration.

 Here's a fun flower balloon that's also a hat that you can wear on your head.
 And it's not that hard to learn and make.